|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

 Built under license by the Fairey Aviation Company in Stockport, England, and delivered to the RAAF in 1942.
-Assigned to 5 OTU on November 2, 1942 and 31 Sqn on June 20, 1943 assigned to No. 31 Squadron.
+On November 2, 1942 Assigned to 5 OTU (5 OTU).
+On June 20, 1943 assigned to No. 31 Squadron.

-On August 31, 1944, this aircraft ran off airstrip following a brake failure, with repaired and then in October sent to No. 3 Air Armament Gunnery School in Nhill, Victoria.
-In October 9, 1947 it was abandoned.
+On August 31, 1944, this aircraft ran off the runway after brake failure and afterwards was repaired.
+During October 1944 assigned to No. 3 Air Armament Gunnery School in Nhill, Victoria.
+On October 9, 1947 abandoned.